Belgium exported US$547.5 billion worth of goods around the globe in 2021. That dollar amount reflects a 27.4% increase from $429.8 billion in 2017.

-Belgium’s top 3 trading partners are Germany, France, Netherlands.
-Collectively, that trio of nearby importers bought almost half (48%) of overall Belgian exported goods in 2021.
+Belgium’s top 3 trading partners are Germany, France and the Netherlands.
+Collectively, that trio of nearby importers bought approached half (45.2%) of overall Belgian exported goods in 2023.

-Applying a continental lens, almost three-quarters (74.1%) of Belgium’s exports by value were delivered to fellow European countries while 12.1% were sold to importers in Asia.
-Belgium shipped another 7.7% worth of goods to North America.
+From a continental perspective, 76.2% of Belgium’s exports by value was delivered to fellow European countries while 9.9% was sold to importers in Asia.
+Belgium shipped another 7.4% worth of goods to North America.

-Smaller percentages went to Africa (3.7%), Latin America excluding Mexico but including the Caribbean (1.6%) then Oceania led by Australia and New Zealand (0.7%).
+Smaller percentages went to customers in Africa (3.7%), Latin America (2.4%) excluding Mexico but including the Caribbean, then Oceania (0.5%) led by Australia and New Zealand.

 Belgium’s Top Trading Partners

-Over three-quarters (77.5%) of Belgian exports in 2021 were delivered to the above 15 trade partners.
+More than three-quarters (76.8%) of Belgian exports in 2023 was delivered to the above 15 trade partners.

 Countries Causing Worst Trade Deficits